Arthur Loone

-Arthur William Loone (28 April 1857 - 15 June 1936) was an Australian politician.
-He was born in Bath in England.
-In 1910 he was elected to the Tasmanian Legislative Council as the Independent member for South Esk.
-He resigned in 1919 to contest the Senate, unsuccessfully; he was subsequently re-elected unopposed in the by-election to fill his Legislative Council vacancy.
+Arthur William Loone (28 April 1857 - 15 June 1936) was an Australian politician who was born in Bath in England.
+In 1910, he was elected to the Tasmanian Legislative Council as the Independent member for South Esk.
+He resigned in 1919 to contest the Senate but was unsuccessful; he was subsequently re-elected unopposed in the by-election to fill his Legislative Council vacancy.
 He was defeated later in 1920.
 Loone died in Scottsdale.